seanwroy/Wireframes/README.md

 # Wireframes
-Website wireframes I made for class.
+Website wireframes I made for an interface design class.
+The PPT is for a group project in which we designed wireframes for an app for user testing.